atmcgrath/intro-dh/assignments/visual-essay.md

 - [Juncture](https://www.juncture-digital.org/) - any images hosted on the web, with special features for IIIF and Wikimedia Commons images
 - Other tools with permission of instructor

-### Rubric

-- Execution based on guidelines
-- Design and storytelling
-- Insight and creativity
-- Curation and selection of image resources